daankh/Flexbox-based-CSS-and-SASS-Grid/README.md

 # How-to-make-CSS-and-SASS-Grid
-Two examples, how to make grid in CSS and SASS using flexbox and float
+How to make flexbox based CSS/SASS grid